 Before you meet with a prospect—whether in-person or via video call—you need to plan out your closing strategy.

-This information will help you be more persuasive in your client meetings—it will also show the customer that you are willing to personalize the sales experience for them.
+This information will help you be more persuasive in your customer meetings—it will also show the customer that you are willing to personalize the sales experience for them.

 Start by determining your timeline to complete the sale—you don’t need to communicate this with the client but keep a note of how much time you’re willing to afford each prospect.

-Plan out simple questions that will encourage your client to say ‘yes’.he more they agree during the meeting, the easier it will be for you to close the deal.
+Plan out simple questions that will encourage your client to say ‘yes’.
+The more they agree during the meeting, the easier it will be for you to close the deal.

 Social proof is a great B2B sales strategy to employ.
 Even the most interested clients still want evidence that you can provide the solutions they need.